milahu/collapseos/recipes/rc2014/selfhost/README.md

 Then come xcomp overrides, which are needed for xcomp to be effective.

-At this point, we're about to begin spitting binary content, so we want to know where we're at.
-That's why you'll need to type `H@ .X` and write down the result.
-That's the starting offset.
+At this point, we're about to begin spitting binary content, this will be our starting offset. `ORG` will soon be set to your current `H@`.

 Then, we assemble the boot binary, drivers' native words, then inner core, close the binary with a hook word.
 We're finished with cross-compiling.